mwhprojects/Arduino-ESP8266/README.md

 Combines ThingSpeak_LCD_public and PHPpage_LCD_public so that data is sent to both the MySQL database and Thing Speak.

 ### stats.php
+On the PHP Page Demo (link below), there are some statistics calculated by some PHP code (under the Last Day Stats heading).
+This file has that PHP code if you're interested.

 # Guides
 I used these guides to get started:<br/>